-Attendance is recorded at the end of each week in the CLASS database by the teacher as outlined in the CLASS Attendance Entry SOP.
-The Academic Staff members are available to assist teachers in all aspects of recording attendance and punctuality.
+Attendance is recorded weekly in the CLASS database as outlined in the CLASS Attendance Entry SOP.

-Attendance Counseling
+Attendance Advising

-Teachers are responsible for maintaining accurate attendance records daily in order to facilitate the attendance counseling.
+Teachers are responsible for maintaining accurate attendance records daily in order to facilitate the attendance advising.

-- <85% Cumulative Attendance: If a student has a cumulative attendance below 85%, the student will be contacted by the DOA or AAA to review how their absences are jeopardizing their English proficiency progress So long as the student's attendance continues to improve they will not need to be counseled about this benchmark again. - < 75% Cumulative Attendance: If a student has a cumulative attendance below 75%, the student will be contacted by the VP to review the impact of their absences on their status. - < 65% Cumulative Attendance: If a student has a cumulative attendance below 65%, the student and the student's agent will be contacted by the VP.
+- <85% Cumulative Attendance: If a student has a cumulative attendance below 85%, the student will be contacted by the DOA or AC to review how their absences are jeopardizing their English proficiency progress So long as the student's attendance continues to improve they will not need to be advised about this benchmark again. - < 75% Cumulative Attendance: If a student has a cumulative attendance below 75%, the student will be contacted by the VP to review the impact of their absences on their status. - <65% Cumulative Attendance: If a student has a cumulative attendance below 65%, the student and the student's agent will be contacted by the VP.
 This notification will inform them that the student's enrollment at Global Village Hawaii is in jeopardy and the student needs to report to school immediately. - 10 Consecutive Absences: After ten (10) consecutive days of absence the student will be dismissed from school. - 12 Consecutive Weeks less than 88% attendance per week: Student visa (F-1) students are required to study a minimum of 18 hours per week (21.6 lessons) to be in status with the Department of Homeland Security.
 F-1 students who show a pattern of non-attendance, less than 88% attendance record per week for 12 consecutive weeks, will be subject to withdrawal from enrollment and have their SEVIS record terminated.